Surrender A Nonnative Exotic Pet

 No penalty, no fee.

 The purpose of the Exotic Pet Amnesty Program is to reduce the number of nonnative pets released into the wild by owners who can no longer provide pet care.
-Owners of nonnative species may surrender their pets at any time.
+Florida residents may surrender their nonnative pets at any time.
 The program offers temporary amnesty to individuals regardless of the reason for pet surrender.
 Owners who choose to surrender a nonnative pet through the program will face no legal penalties or pay any fees.
 Surrendered animals are placed only with approved program adopters.

 Owners may choose from these surrender options: